-Specific implementation programs from San Joaquin County's 2035 General Plan are listed in the following tables.
+Specific implementation programs from San Joaquin County's 2035 General Plan, Part 4.
+Administration and Implementation, are listed in the following tables.
 An implementation program is an action, procedure, program, or technique that carries out general plan policy.
-Following each implementation program is a description of which policy(ies) the program implements, which County department(s) is responsible for implementation, which department(s) will support the responsible department(s), and the status of the program.
+Following each implementation program is a description of which policy(ies) the program implements, which County department(s) is responsible for implementation, which department(s) will support the responsible department (s), and the status of the program.
 If the responsible department has changed since the 2035 General Plan was approved in 2016, this is generally noted in the program status.

-The implementation program tables are organized as follows:
+The implementation program tables are organized as follows to identify which General Plan element(s) they pertain to: